mario-to-lowercase/MicroDoc/pages/configuration.md

 ```

 **Notes**:
-- When enabled, adds "Made with Microblog" text to the footer
+- When enabled, adds "Made with MicroDoc" text to the footer
-- Helps others discover the Microblog platform
+- Helps others discover the MicroDoc platform
 - Consider keeping this enabled to support the project

 ---